PhilipKone/cybersecurityWork/researchPP.md

 #### 5.4 Discussion

 - **Interpretation:** The results confirm that advanced feature engineering and modern machine learning models can significantly improve phishing detection accuracy and robustness.
-The adaptive feedback loop further enhances the system’s ability to respond to evolving threats.
+The adaptive feedback loop further enhances the system's ability to respond to evolving threats.
 - **Alignment with Objectives:** All research objectives were met or exceeded, with the system achieving high accuracy, improved F1-scores, and successful real-time evaluation.
 - **Comparison with Literature:** The findings are consistent with and extend recent research, demonstrating the value of combining diverse features and advanced models (Mosa et al., 2023; Liu et al., 2021).
 - **Limitations and Future Work:** While results are promising, future work should address real-world deployment challenges, expand datasets, and further automate the feedback integration process.